 Other Rivers and Streams

 For fly anglers looking for something different, I also offer guided fly fishing trips for smallmouth bass and musky.
 These trips are on the upper Caney Fork River system, Obed River system, Cumberland River system, and Big South Fork River system.
-For 2019, smallmouth bass trips in east Tennessee will also be offered.
+Smallmouth bass trips in east Tennessee are also offered.
 To learn more about fly fishing guide trips, check out the guided fly fishing trip information page.